North Charleston, South Carolina: 1982–1996

 In 1983, North Charleston became the first city in South Carolina to implement a computer-aided dispatch system.
 Baker Hospital opened a new facility on the banks of the Ashley River.
-The following year, Wal-Mart announced plans to open one of the nation's first Sam's Clubs in North Charleston.
-Plans were revealed in 1985 for the 400 acre Centre Pointe retail development, which included Sam's Club, Wal-mart and Tanger Outlet Mall as anchors.
+Plans were revealed in 1985 for the 400 acre Centre Pointe retail development.

-By 1986, North Charleston's population had reached 78,000 residents spanning 47 sqmi.
+By 1986, North Charleston's population had reached 78,000, spanning 47 sqmi.
 A monument to honor Vietnam veterans was erected and dedicated in front of City Hall, where it stood for over 20 years before being moved to Patriots Point in 2008.
 The city celebrated its 15th anniversary the next year, marked by such events as the opening of the Northwoods Center shopping complex and the development of a beach in the middle of the city with the opening of Treasure Lake.

-In September 1989, Hurricane Hugo produced devastation to the area, causing a total of over $2.8 billion in damage to the South Carolina Lowcountry.
+In September 1989, Hurricane Hugo devastated the area, causing a total of over $2.8 billion in damage to the South Carolina Lowcountry.

 In 1991, John E. Bourne, Jr., lost his bid for a sixth term as mayor to Bobby Kinard, who became the city's second mayor.
 Kinard's tenure as mayor was tumultuous and was marked by repeated conflict with the City Council; its members stripped Kinard of his mayoral powers during a council meeting.
 Kinard resigned in 1994 on the grounds that his relationship with the council was damaged irreparably.
-Following Bobby Kinard's resignation in 1994, R. Keith Summey was elected the city's third mayor to fill the vacant seat.
+R. Keith Summey was elected the city's third mayor to fill the vacant seat.
 Kinard returned to his law practice.
+In 2023, former North Charleston Police Chief Reggie Burgess was elected mayor, the first Black person to serve in the role.

 In 1993 a squadron of C-17 Globemaster III aircraft was established at Charleston Air Force Base, bringing more residents and jobs.
 The North Charleston Coliseum opened, and the South Carolina Stingrays of the ECHL began play later that year.